Kvitretten: Biography

 With Solveig Slettahjell replacing Stubø they released Everything turns (1999).
-Twenty-six texts by poet Torgeir Rebolledo Pedersen was performed as a commissioned work for Moldejazz 2000, and released on the album Kloden er en snurrebass som snurrer oss (2001).
+Twenty-six texts by poet Torgeir Rebolledo Pedersen were performed as a commissioned work for Moldejazz 2000, and released on the album Kloden er en snurrebass som snurrer oss (2001).
 After touring in Germany, farewell concerts were held 2000–01.

-Their music and arrangements has besides Raknes, been composed by Jon Balke, Elin Rosseland, Vigleik Storaas, Christian Wallumrød and Ståle Storløkken.
+Their music and arrangements have besides Raknes, been composed by Jon Balke, Elin Rosseland, Vigleik Storaas, Christian Wallumrød and Ståle Storløkken.